 Language models are great for generating text.
 However, we’d like to make sure the text adheres to our needs as developers.
 In many use cases, we’d like to feed the model with some input text and get an output text that satisfies the product need.
 To do so, you need to engineer the perfect prompt.

-You’d like to use AI21 Studio language models to automatically generate the paraphrased suggestions.
-You can think of the models as smart autocompletion machinery: you feed in text, and the model will generate text that seems like a natural continuation.
-Your job is to make sure that the desired output (paraphrases, in this example) are the most natural continuation.
-In other words, you need to create the perfect input to the model, also known as a prompt.
+As an example, let's say you own an online retail platform.
+Your job requires you to write mass amounts of product descriptions, and you'd like to automate this process as much as possible.
+You can optimize the process by using AI21 Studio language models.
+Think of the models as smart autocompletion machines: you feed in text, and the model will generate text that seems natural.
+Your job is to ensure that the desired output (product descriptions, in this example) are the most natural continuation.
+In other words, you need to create the right input to the model, also known as a prompt.
 So, what are your tools to make that happen?

 Feeding this text into the model, you’ll get a nice completion: